 On the day of Baghi, devotees visit four stupas namely Thur, Bagmati Thur, Pucha Thur, and Lagankhya Thur.
 The parade goes for four days along with four musical bands: Dhime Baja, Damokhin, Khin, and Dha.

-Mataya is celebrated by visiting all the four stupas visited on Bagi in a single day.
+Mataya is celebrated by visiting all four stupas visited on Bagi in a single day.
 It is believed that during ancient times, heavy rainfall used to occur, and because of that people suffered from floods, landslides, and lost their houses.

 Thus, to be safe from these calamities people retread to Swayambhunath as it’s in the high altitude.
 It is believed that King Bikramdev started this festival.